|Contributing Schools and Faculties|

 Relevant academic qualifications from a recognised tertiary institution (for example, an undergraduate or postgraduate degree) and/or relevant and proven professional experience in music, music technology, film/multimedia, music education or equivalent field as considered appropriate.
 (This may include experience gained through paid and/or voluntary work.)

 Students who have sufficient Admission Points to enter at the Graduate Certificate level (but have insufficient points to directly enter at the Masters level) will be eligible to enter the Master of Music Technology program upon successful completion of the Graduate Certificate in Music Technology providing a Grade Point Average of 5.0 (i.e. credit) is achieved.
+Please note the postgraduate offering within the School of Creative Arts are currently being revised, the final intake into the Graduate Certificate in Music Technology and the Master of Music Technology will be in Trimester 3, 2014.

 Students must be able to operate computing equipment at an elementary level.